Key Account Manager

 Marcel Staviany

-He mainly focuses on topics such as personal efficiency, movement, health, technology and communication.
-A sporting background, especially karate and dance, influenced his approach to training and consulting.
-It strives to connect the world of physiology with the world of soft-skills and managerial skills.
+Marcel has management experience from the world of sport, where he was responsible for the operation and functioning of a national team department and its teams.
+During this time, he co-organized several remarkable championships and achieved success on the global stage.
+He mainly focuses on topics such as personal effectiveness, movement, health, technology, and communication.
+His background in sport, especially karate and dance, has shaped his approach to training and consulting.
+He strives to connect the world of physiology with the world of soft skills and management skills.

 Something personal

-1) How would you describe your work in one sentence?
+1) How would you describe your job in one sentence?

-2) What has influenced you in your life and how is it reflected in your work?
+2) What has influenced you in life, and how does it show up in your work?

 3) Why do you work for humancraft?

-4) What has been your biggest challenge in humancraft so far?
+4) What has been your biggest challenge at humancraft so far?

-5) What effect does your work have on your personal development and professional path?
+5) How does your work influence your personal development and career?

-6) What do you think are the biggest challenges facing corporate education today and how does humancraft try to solve these challenges?
+6) What are the biggest challenges in corporate education today, and how is humancraft addressing them?